mmurooka/gello_software/README.md

+**Main differences from original repository:**
+- Use multiprocessing instead of threading to obtain joint angles in DynamixelDriver.
+This avoids the problem that the main thread slows down due to GIL.

 # GELLO
 This is the central repo that holds the all the software for GELLO.
 See the website for the paper and other resources for GELLO https://wuphilipp.github.io/gello_site/
 See the GELLO hardware repo for the STL files and hardware instructions for building your own GELLO https://github.com/wuphilipp/gello_mechanical